Archive for Free Patterns

 If you’ve ever knit an edging onto a piece of lace, you know what to do.
 If you haven’t, well, I’ll do my best to explain :)

 Hold the scarf right-side facing you, and cast-on edge up.
-Slide a needle through 6 cast-on loops from left to right - 4 loops for the edging and 2 loops for the garter column.
+Slide a needle through 6 cast-on loops from left to right – 4 loops for the edging and 2 loops for the garter column.
 The tip of the needle will be pointing toward the rest of the cast-on loops.
 Ok.
 Now, slide the other end of your circular needle through the rest of the loops from right to left.
-Man, this is hard to describe in words — wish I’d taken a photo.

 Gently wash and block your scarf.
 Enjoy!